 com_test_sensors_v1table in the realm keyspace).

-To delete data from object datastreams, you just need to
+To delete data from object datastreams, a simple

-DROP the table where the data is stored.
+DROP of the table where the data is stored is

 Deleting data from individual interfaces requires more steps.
 In this example the interface is an

-individual datastream, but the procedure for individual properties is the same, but using the
+individual datastream, but the procedure for individual properties is the same, but concerns the

 individual_properties table instead.

-To delete the interface data, first you have to find all the relevant primary keys
+To delete the interface data, first all relevant primary keys must be found:

 cqlsh:test> SELECT DISTINCT device_id, interface_id, endpoint_id, path FROM individual_datastreams WHERE interface_id=c238b244-b90f-4c6d-f276-25768bf6abac ALLOW FILTERING;